AlphaFS is a .NET library providing more complete Win32 file system functionality to the .NET platform than the standard System.IO classes.

 Since the release of the 1.5 version, many bug fixes and enhancements have been made.

-Therefor, you are encouraged to download the latest development build
+Therefor, you are encouraged to download the latest development build.

-Downloadable from here:
+Downloadable from the "Source code" page, here:

 AlphaFS 1.5 Stable Released